 When we left Fota Beyond, we strolled back to the hotel, just in time for dinner in the Fota Restaurant.
 The timing was perfect.
 We were able to chat all about the experience over a nice meal, it was the perfect end to a perfect day.

 The next morning we went to Fota Wildlife Park and tried the VIP family experience.
 We got up close to lots of animals and learned all about the Wildlife Park’s conservation project.
 The highlight for my son was feeding the giraffes, penguins and monkeys!
 What a way to end a fabulous 24 hours!

 That’s one happy boy feeding the #giraffes at @fotawildlife 🦒 🦒 . . . . . . . . . . #wildlife #wildlifepark #travelogger #familytravel #familytravelblogger #familytime #familytrip #staycation #visitcork @instacork #travelgram #giraffe #giraffelove #happyboy #fotawildlifepark #animalsofinstagram #giraffesofinstagram #familyphotos

 The Fota Beyond experience is the best Santa experience we have been to in Ireland, and I would highly recommend staying over-night in the hotel to prolong the magic.
 The hotel is decorated beautifully at Christmas time and has a wonderful family atmosphere.
 The addition of Bea, our new family ‘pet’, will ensure that this experience is remembered for many years to come.

 Each year the woods at Fota Island Resort are transformed into a Christmas village with a different Santa experience, so visiting Santa at Fota Island Resort is unique each year.
 Wonder is the Santa experience for 2019 and you can read all about that here.

-Note: Fota Island Resort gave me a complimentary stay but this review, like all my reviews, are entirely honest.
+Note: Fota Island Resort gave me a complimentary stay but all views, as always, are my own.